VIA requires the following infrastructure.

 If you are using a management host for imaging, you need a jump VM to access VIA

-Private managed switch.
+Supported 1GE private managed switch with RJ45 ports and Cat 5/5E cables and at least 3 ports.
 Private indicates that it is being used only by you.
-A managed switch provides the ability to configure, manage, and monitor your LAN, which gives you greater control over how data travels over the network and who has access to it.
+The managed switch provides the ability to configure, manage, and monitor your LAN, which gives you greater control over how data travels over the network and who has access to it.